What is smoke testing?

 Smoke testing versus regression testing

-Smoke testing and sanity testing
+Smoke testing vs. sanity testing

 Sanity tests are high-level assessments designed to ensure an application's reliability.
 This testing type focuses on test cases that have new features in order to identify defects in the build.
 Often, sanity tests also include a test of critical application workflows and integrations.

 Both sanity and smoke tests are similar in nature and can be confused.
 Smoke testing focuses on verifying critical software functionalities before more in-depth testing is performed, whereas sanity testing verifies the functionalities like bug fixes after the build.
 In other words, while smoke testing is done to verify the stability of a build, sanity tests are done on stable builds.
 Sanity testing is also a subset of regression testing, while smoke testing is a subset of acceptance testing.